rscarson/rscarson.github.io/_posts/2024-7-25-embedding_js_with_rustyscript.md

 Now we can get our value back out.

-Since now we do care about what type we get, we tell the compiler to deserialize the JS function's return value as an i64.
+Since now we do care about what type we get, we tell rustyscript to deserialize the JS function's return value as an i64.
 We will get an `Error::JsonDecode` if the wrong type is returned by javascript:

 ```rust
 let value: i64 = module.call("getValue", json_args!())?;